Karthik-Kathari/kmk-mediaquery-kit/README.md

 **`kmk-mq-kit`** helps streamline responsive design by scanning your HTML and CSS files and generating media query scaffolding for your classes across custom breakpoints.

-It’s ideal for developers working with **static HTML and CSS** who want to automate media query creation **without using utility-first frameworks like Tailwind CSS** .
+It’s ideal for developers working with **static HTML and CSS** who want to automate media query creation **without using utility-first frameworks**.

 > Make sure all your CSS class names exactly match the class names used in your HTML.
+>
 > Once those class names are styled in your main CSS file, `kmk-mq-kit` will automatically generate empty media query blocks for them.
+>
 > This way, you don’t need to write the class names again — just fill in the responsive styles inside the generated file.
+>
+> Ultimately, you don’t need to worry about mismatching class names or repeating them inside media queries — `kmk-mq-kit` automatically tracks the class names from your CSS and reflects them correctly in the generated media query blocks.

 ---